 If your chlorine level is too low you may get algae and bacteria growth.
 However, if it's too high you may get staining.
 Plus, you will be spending more money than necessary on chlorine.

-When your pH is low it means your pool water is too acidic, which can cause burning eyes and skin irritation.
-Also, low pH is corrosive to your pool finish and equipment.
-This could lead to costly repairs or refinishing costs. pH that is too high means your pool water is too basic.
-This also causes skin and eye irritation, as well as causes your chlorine and bromine less effective.
-When this happens you can get scale build-up.
-Your pH should be between 7.4 and 7.6.
+When your pH is low it means your pool water is too acidic.
+This can cause burning eyes and skin irritation, and, is corrosive to your pool finish and equipment.
+High pH can also cause skin and eye irritation, and causes your chemicals to be less effective.

-Your Total Alkalinity should be above 100 ppm.
-Low alkalinity can cause rapid deterioration of some types of pool surfaces and fittings.
-It can also lead to metal stains.
-High alkalinity can cause stains as well.
-It may also cause scale build-up, which can impact the efficiency of your pool equipment.
-High alkalinity can also prevent the pH from being balanced, which will lead to the issues detailed above.
+Low alkalinity can cause rapid deterioration of some types of pool surfaces and fittings or even lead to metal stains.
+High alkalinity can also cause stains and may lead to scale build-up, which can impact the efficiency of your pool equipment.

-Low stabilizer levels will cause your pool to use more chlorine than necessary, and that costs you money.
+Low stabilizer levels will cause your pool to use more chlorine than necessary which costs you money!
 High stabilizer levels can lead to stains or spot etching of your pool’s finish.
-Your stabilizer should be between 40 and 100 ppm.

-The TDS in your pool should be below 3,000 PPM.
 High TDS levels make it difficult for your pool chemicals to dissolve and do their job.
 This can lead to persistent issues with algae, cloudiness, and staining.
 Also, pool water with a high TDS level can taste salty.
-The only way to lower TDS is to dilute the pool with fresh water.